 • Accommodations - Currently, every effort is made to schedule public events at locations accessible by transit users and all buildings for public events are ADA accessible for wheelchairs.
 Information regarding bicycle lockers/storage can also be researched upon request.
 Interpreters or other auxiliary aids will be arranged if requested at least 3 days prior to the meeting.
 Public meeting times vary between day and evening depending on the actual meeting and/or topic.
 Some public hearings are held in conjunction with BCAG's monthly Board of Directors meeting.
+Due to COVID 19 and social distancing, Governor Newsom allowed agencies to conduct remote meetings such as zoom as an alternative to meet in person while fulfilling public outreach objectives.
+The practice of zoom or remote meetings will be kept to enable an alternative participation method to the public.

-V. Outreach to Traditionally Underserved Groups, Resource Agencies, and Additional Stakeholders them directly, they are very interested and every effort should be made to include them in the process.
+V. Outreach to Traditionally Underserved Groups, Resource Agencies, and Additional Stakeholders